ashili/A03/README.md

 ```

-## Pull
+<h3 style="color:red">pull</h3>

-pull changes from the repository
+pull changes from the repository.

 ```git

 git pull
 ```

-## Branch
+<h3 style="color:red">branch</h3>

-branch command is used with flags to help you managing your branches inside the repository
+branch command is used with flags to help you managing your branches inside the repository.

 exp: